Last updated June 2026

 Where can I hire a canoe for the Whanganui section?

 Operators in Taumarunui, Whakahoro, and Whanganui offer canoe hire with shuttle options.
-Whanganui River Canoes and Whanganui River Adventures are two established operators.
+Guided packages are available for those who prefer support.